Large-scale ocean, climate and environment reconstructions

 This research topic aims to fully characterize tropical marine climate and environmental variability on seasonal, interannual and decadal timescales.
 These timescales are most relevant to human societies and coral reef ecosystems, during warm climates beyond the start of instrumental observations.

-Regional- to basin-scale reconstructions conducted through Topic A will provide essential baselines of natural and current anthropogenic climate and environmental variability (frequency and intensity of extreme events, seasonality, interannual to decadal variability) to serve reserach questions in Topic B and Topic C.
+Regional- to basin-scale reconstructions conducted through Topic A will provide essential baselines of natural and current anthropogenic climate and environmental variability (frequency and intensity of extreme events, seasonality, interannual to decadal variability) to serve research questions in Topic B and Topic C.

 Overarching research questions